 How, then, can you determine what type of treatment would be best for your circumstances?

 What To Do Next

-Whether you’re worried about the amount you’re drinking or about the drinking habits of a loved one, Landmark Recovery’s rehab in Indiana can help you get back on track.
+Whether you’re worried about the amount you’re drinking or about the drinking habits of a loved one, find a Landmark Recovery rehab center near you to help you get back on track.

 If you don’t have an established and long-standing alcohol dependency with serious risk of withdrawal symptoms, an intensive outpatient program might make a good fit.
 If things are a little more serious, it’s likely that a detox followed by residential treatment would be the most effective solution.